ajs123/KBikeBLE/Build.md

     These should be stable as you wiggle the wires.
 Being sure that you know which *internal* wire color is which, you can now disconnect from the Keiser cable.

+1. Optional: Remove the NeoPixel from the Feather

+   The NeoPixel display (next to the black plastic programming connector) uses 0.5 mA of idle current when off.
+When the user walks away from the bike and allows the computer to idle, the whole rest of the computer - Feather plus display - uses about 1 mA.
+So removing the NeoPixel will extend battery life a lot.
+A suitably small side cutter, applied across the diagonal, can be effective to pop it off or to chip away at it.
+Of course, you have to be very careful about adjacent components, and there's no guarantee that you won't ruin the Feather.

 1. Wire the display.

    I2C busses require pullup resistors to Vcc on the clock and data lines.
 Neither the display used in the prototype, nor the Feather, provide them.
 This is common, since recommended pullups depend upon the number and nature of the devices on the bus.
 The first prototype used 10K and worked fine.
 Here, we're using the more commonly recommended 4.7K.